asllop/RunPack/TUTORIAL.md

 false
 ```

-Vectors are just normal objects, with the particularity of having integer keys:
+Vectors are just normal objects, with the particularity of having integer keys.
+They are defined with the `vec` word, but operated with the same words we use for any object:

 ```
 ( 12.34, 'A string', 1000, true vec ) def my_vec